Skip to content

 The 30-Second Summary

-• 60-80% API call reduction through intelligent caching
+• Up to 60-80% API call reduction through intelligent caching

 • Zero-warning build with Swift 6 strict concurrency